-There are a lot of scenic, challenging and rewarding cycling routes around the Osaka area.
-One of the best things about the Osaka routes is they are generally easily accessible which means you'll be out of the city in no time.
+There are many scenic, challenging and rewarding cycling routes around the Osaka area.
+One of the best things about these routes is they are generally easily accessible which means you'll be out of the city quickly.

 Osaka's reputation for being one of the world's most livable cities was cemented in 2019 as the Kansai hub came in at 4th place on the annual Global Livability Rankings published by The Economist Group.

 As if that wasn't enough, the decision to hold the 2025 Expo in Osaka was made in November 2018.
 Osaka definitely has a lot going for it!

 If you're a cyclist then Osaka also has plenty to offer the one-day rider too.

 Whether you are in Osaka on business and have one day to stretch your legs, traveling around but wanting to keep to a training program or want to get away from the family while they go to Universal Studios or shopping (very common reason!), the river routes and mountains surrounding Osaka make for some fun and at times epic riding.